-OSHA has authority under the OSH Act over shipyard employment aboard U.S. Navy vessels and within a U.S. Navy shipyard when the work is performed by a contractor.
+Under the OSH Act, OSHA has authority over shipyard employment aboard U.S. Navy vessels and within a U.S. Navy shipyard when the work is performed by a contractor.
 U.S. Navy civilian personnel are covered under Presidential Executive Order 12196, implemented by 29 CFR Part 1960.
-There are no geographic limitations of OSHA's coverage for Executive Branch federal civilian employees who are not performing uniquely military operations as defined in 29 CFR 1960.2(i).
+There are no U.S. state or territory limitations of OSHA's coverage for Executive Branch federal civilian employees who are not performing uniquely military operations as defined in 29 CFR 1960.2(i).
 Therefore, OSHA's authority extends to all federal civil service mariners (CIVMARs) in the U.S. Navy's Military Sealift Command (MSC).